An inclusivity read checks a manuscript for anything that could have slipped in due to unconscious bias.

 This list is not exhaustive and is adjusted depending on the content of each book.

-I approach all of my editing and inclusivity reads with the assumption that authors want their books to be read and enjoyed by as many children as possible.
+I approach all of my editing and inclusivity reads with the understanding that authors want their books to be read and enjoyed by as many children as possible.

 I was trained by Beth Cox, who offers an in-house training programme as well as one for freelancers, and recommend her training to any editors and publishers reading this.

-But as we continue to work through these changes in the industry, inclusivity reads are becoming increasingly important.
+As we continue to work through these changes in the industry, inclusivity reads remain increasingly important.
 So, are you ready to start making your books more inclusive?
 Then please get in touch!

 What’s the process?